 The core antagonism between the COI position on human rights and the DPRK position can be understood as a matter of which has priority over the other: the group right of sovereignty, or universal human rights.
 The DPRK sees sovereignty as a prerequisite to universal individual rights.
 Threatened or actual violations of sovereignty in the name of human rights ensures a deterioration of the human rights situation in the target country.
 Since the DPRK’s sovereign right to peace and development has been severely impeded since 1945 by the hostility of America and its allies, the DPRK’s human rights accomplishments have not reached their full potential.
 The COI, on the other hand, sees the geopolitical and historical context as almost irrelevant to the responsibility of the DPRK government to secure basic individual rights for the bottom of the DPRK social hierarchy.
 Not only are military threats and sanctions disconnected from the DPRK human rights situation, these violations of sovereignty can be justified according to the responsibility to protect principle.
 Geopolitical context is irrelevant if one narrowly privileges individual human rights as the responsibility of every government regardless of circumstance; geopolitical context is highly relevant if sovereignty is understood as a prerequisite to the institutions that ensure individual human rights.

 Michael Kirby stated in a follow-up hearing to the COI that he read DPRK-R and noted the frequent assertion that they recognize human rights as universal, “But to accept it and implement it, it must accord with our decision and our will” (UN Web TV 2014, emphasis in original articulation).
 He goes on to characterize the DPRK position as reserving for them the right to “a veto” that is unacceptable, he declares, because universal human rights belong to the people of the world (Ibid).
 Kirby’s logic, consistent with COI logic, relies upon the full repression of the state of war context.
 It is essentially true that the DPRK believes it is entitled to a legitimate “veto” over implementation of COI recommendations that would endanger the sovereign existence of the DPRK.
 The question is how this is extraordinary: international relations scholars, especially realists, would expect this, and it is fully consistent with Rumsfeld’s position (see Chapter Two).

-What follows is a polemical critique of the absence of the DPRK position from COI descriptions of historical and political context.
+The following presents a roughly chronological account of the DPRK position that is absent from the historical and comparative context provided by the COI.
 It is presented in roughly chronologically order.
 The following section then describes the DPRK normative and material interests and contrasts them with the COI.
 The final section describes and reconceptualizes the radical military and economic asymmetry between the DPRK and its adversaries.
 This is not an impartial synopsis; it is a self-consciously ideological counter-narrative intended to demonstrate the ideological nature of the COI.

 (Pre-)Colonial Korean History and the Korean War